ZEISS/acme-dns-azure/README.md

 # Introduction

-This repository aims to leverage the automatic renewal of SSL certficates within Azure Cloud in a secure manner.
+This repository aims to leverage the automatic renewal of SSL certificates within Azure Cloud in a secure manner.

 A wrapper library is provided to automatically renew certifactes based on the [ACME DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#:~:text=all%20of%20them.-,DNS%2D01%20challenge,-This%20challenge%20asks) by using [certbot](https://certbot.eff.org/).